NullDev/dotfiles/README.md

 `alias week` - displays the ISO Week number<br>
 `alias gip` - displays the public IP of the machine<br>
 `alias clearhistory` - clears the bash/terminal history and exits<br>
 `alias lnn` - prints out a specific line of a file.
-Usage: `lnn 4 test.txt`
+Usage: `lnn 4 test.txt`<br>
+`alias cls` - Same as cls.sh: Clears screen without whitespace flood + maximizes terminal

 ## How to clone: